Rireki/Win7_ACPI_Patch/README.md

 # About this repository "ACPI Windows 7 Replacer"
 A simple acpi integrator for Windows 7, relying on cmd batch script.
+EVERYTHING must be executed by using 'run as administrator', and Windows Defender must be turned off.

 # Information
 I wrote these batch scripts so I don't need to input commands manually using the CMD.
 This might be useful for someone else.